Meanwhile, back at the charlatan post. No, apparently, I can’t even write a short comment. Surprise, surprise.

 Part of the problem, from my perspective, is that “SEO” used to mean something pretty different when I was still doing web development.
 It meant making it easy for sites like Google to love and promote your real work; it didn’t mean, as it often does now, doing everything possible to gin up your results right to the point of penalization.

 So maybe we’re just using a term differently.
-But, my gut is that people are not paying SEOs big bucks to learn the importance of [2.
-Smart analytics let you be a thoughtful host.
-If you choose to be.
+But, my gut is that people are not paying SEOs big bucks to learn the importance of [

 <h1>]1 and a good title tag.
 I could certainly be wrong, and am open to the correction.